Columbus, Tuscaloosa, Carrollton

 There is a list of disabilities that should automatically tell Social Security Disability folks to find you disabled and pay your case.
 This is the compassionate allowance.
 There is a list of types of disability that lead to this -

 The clearest examples of this are terminal cancers.
 Everything on the list in the link above is terminal cancer or something as serious as that.
 If you think you are in that bad a shape, check the list above.

 If your doctor gives a diagnosis of one these terrible conditions on the list, then the condition can be called to Social Security Disability's attention.
 Note, you must have a doctor's diagnosis of this.
 Nothing happens until a doctor's records support this finding.

 After you or your Social Security disability attorney has filed your appeal to ask to be heard by an Administrative Law Judge, then one option for very clear cases is a Pay on the Record.
-Sometimes, Social Security disability can do this on its own motion as I described in " 1 " above or your disability attorney can do it.
-There is no guarantee the judge will find on the motion for you.
+Sometimes, Social Security disability can do this on its own motion as I described in " 1 " above or your Social Security disability attorney can do it.
+There is no guarantee the judge will agree to this but in some cases it is worth the try.
 Some judges seem to use the motion to prepare for the hearing but take no action on it .
-But some do and when they do, this can get the case decided favorably without waiting the normal 14-16 months to get to a hearing in the Tuscaloosa Social Security disability office.
+But some do and when they do, this can get the case decided favorably without waiting the normal 14-16 months to get to a hearing in the Columbus Social Security disability office.